 Description

-Cilento PDO extra virgin olive oil is obtained from the Pisciottana, Rotondella, Ogliarola or Uogliarola, Frantoio, Salella and Leccino olive varieties, which must make up at least 85% of the olive groves, either mixed or individually.
-The remaining 15% can be made up of other olive varieties from the same area.
+Cilento PDO extra virgin olive oil is obtained from the Pisciottana, Rotondella, Ogliarola, Frantoio, Salella and Leccino olive varieties, which must make up at least 85% of the olive groves, either combined or individually.
+The remaining 15% can be made up of other olive varieties present in the production area.

 Production Area

-The production area of Cilento PDO extra virgin olive oil is within numerous municipalities in the Cilento protected national parkland areas, in the Province of Salerno, in the Campania region.
+The production, processing and packaging area of Cilento PDO extra virgin olive oil is within numerous municipalities in the Cilento National Park, in the Province of Salerno, in the Campania region.

 Production Method